cs4241-20a/final-project/README.md

 - Unfortunately, due to time constraints, this application does not communcicate server-sider errors to the front-end.
 Failure to load the content on form submission may be due to an incorrect User ID, a timeout connection to Spotify API, or a non-existing Spotify token (you would have to login again).
 All errors are, however, logged in the console.

-- Probably other things I can't think of rn

 ### Technologies
 Unify uses React and Bootstrap on the frontend, with a Node backend.
 Various libraries were leveraged to assist us.
 In addition, we used Websocket to implement our realtime chat data, and the Spotify API to retrieve our data.